Dominica Travel Guide: Explore the Nature Island of the Caribbean [in 2023]

 2. Use Dominica’s Ferries to Explore the Caribbean (For Cheap!)

 Dominica is connected to nearby islands like Guadeloupe, Martinique, and St. Lucia by ferries from the island’s capital, Roseau.
-This makes for an easy, relatively-affordable way to explore multiple Caribbean islands in just one trip!
+This makes for an easy and relatively affordable way to explore multiple Caribbean islands in just one trip!

 You’ll need to book tickets ahead and plan using the ferry schedule, as not all ferries run between every destination every day.
 However, they’re a great way to explore the Caribbean, offering the benefit of taking in the beauty of the island by water at the same time.